Non-abelian Hodge correspondence over singular K\"ahler spaces: Pluri-harmonic metrics on Higgs sheaves over the regular locus

 and

 where $r=\rank (\mE_X)$.
 By (\ref{H001}) and (\ref{220}), we have

 and for all $(x, t) \in \bar{\Omega}_\orb\times [0, \infty )$.

 By using the uniform local $C^{0}$-estimate (\ref{C01}) and following the argument in \cite[Lemma 2.5]{LZZ}, we can derive uniform local $C^{\infty}$-estimates of $h_{\orb,\epsilon}(t)$.
-The only difference is the Riemann curvature replacing by the Chern curvature of $\omega_{\orb,\epsilon}$, so we omit the proof.
+The only difference is that the Riemann curvature is replaced by the Chern curvature of $\omega_{\orb,\epsilon}$, so we omit the proof.